 How to Handle Involuntary Bumping:

-- Be polite.
+5. Be polite.
 I know you’re probably frustrated if you end up being bumped, but instead of yelling at the agent, be polite and then request a few extras.
-An agent might be able to hook you up with free calling cards, lounge passes, meal vouchers, or other goodies that make the wait until the next flight a little more bearable.
+An agent might be able to hook you up with free lounge passes, meal vouchers, or other goodies that make the wait until the next flight more bearable.

-- Determine which flights are more likely to be overbooked.
-Business travelers tend to no-show more often than leisure travelers, so look for flight times that attract anyone on a business trip, such as Monday mornings, and “happy hour” flights (Monday-Friday between 4-7pm).
+1. Determine which flights are more likely to be overbooked.
+Hint: it’s usually flights that are popular with business travelers (who no-show more frequently), such as Monday morning flights and “happy hour” flights (Monday-Friday between 4-7pm).
 Nonstop transcontinental flights also have a tendency to be overbooked compared to flights with a connection partway through.
-Booking these heavy no-show flights could increase your chances of a VDB (and conversely, avoiding these flights can help you avoid involuntary bumping).
 Sometimes it’s dumb luck, though, if a mechanical or weather problem leads to flight cancellations and a huge influx of new passengers trying to get on your flight.

-- Know your options.
+4. Know your options.
 Use your laptop or cell phone to check for alternate flights if your original flight is oversold.
 Taking a bump doesn’t necessarily mean you have to wait for the next scheduled flight on your route.
 See if you can switch to a routing through a different connecting city, take an extra connection, or fly into an alternate airport at home.
-Sometimes these options will open up possibilities to get you home earlier that an agent might not have time to search for.
+Sometimes these options will open up possibilities that an agent might not have time to search for.